openhab/openhab-addons/bundles/org.openhab.binding.unifi/README.md

 * `wlan` - A wireless network thing.
 Control Wi-Fi network and easy access to access.
 * `wirelessClient` - Any wireless client connected to a UniFi wireless network
 * `wiredClient` - A wired client connected to the UniFi network
-* `poePort` - A PoE (Power Over Ethernet) port on a Unifi switch
+* `poePort` - A PoE (Power over Ethernet) port on a UniFi switch

 ## Discovery

-The binding supports manual discovery of things connected to a controller.
+The binding supports discovery of things connected to a UniFi controller (Bridge).
-To enable discovery configure the controller thing and manual start discovery.
+To discover things start the discovery process manually.

 ## Binding Configuration